Nothing to do with Reinventing the Wheel.

-- Used in a beer commercial once where they're going to be late to a party, then someone shows them their new invention, the wheel.
+- Used in a beer commercial once where a group of cavemen are going to be late to a party, then someone shows them their new invention, the wheel.
 Subverted in that the wheel makes things more difficult because they just use it as a tray to carry to beer on.
 To quote the cavemen: "Wheel Suck!"

 - Similarly, in a Volvic mineral water commercial, it looks like a Neanderthal just invented the wheel, but it turns out he invented something else.